About the Play Therapy Online Training Academy and the Presenters:

 Jeff and Nancy frequently write, research and teach together.
 At UT, they founded the UT REACH Project, providing and researching CCPT and related services for at-risk children and families in urban, high-poverty schools.

-Dr. Jodi Weinstein Mullen, PhD LMHC NCC RPT-S CPT-S is a Professor at SUNY Oswego in the Counseling & Psychological Services Department where she is the coordinator of the Mental Health Counseling Program and Graduate Certificate Program in Play Therapy.
+Dr. Jodi Weinstein Mullen is a Professor at SUNY Oswego in the Counseling & Psychological Services Department where she is the coordinator of the Mental Health Counseling Program and Graduate Certificate Program in Play Therapy.
 She is the Director of Integrative Counseling Services) in Cicero & Oswego, New York.

 Dr. Mullen is a credentialed play therapist and play therapy supervisor.
 She is the author of several manuscripts on play therapy and supervision.
 Her books include “Counseling Children & Adolescents through Grief and Loss”(co-authored by Dr. Jody Fiorini) (2006), “Play Therapy Basic Training: A Guide to Learning & Living & the Child-Centered Play Therapy Philosophy” (2007) and ”Supervision can be Playful: Techniques for Child and Play Therapist Supervisors” (co-edited with Athena Drewes) (2008).